Course Catalog: 2025 Summer Session 2

-Accelerated Summer College students can take up to two of the courses below, each course is worth four credits.
+Accelerated Summer College students can take up to two of the courses below, each course is worth four credits (unless otherwise specified).
 Students should be advised that credits earned at Saint Michael’s College are transferable at the discretion of the receiving institution.
+All courses meet 100% online (asynchronously) for all 6 weeks.

 Applied Linguistics